zommerfelds/MiniLevelEditor/README.md

 - [x] Tile editor (define new tiles)
 - [x] Add warning banner for when data doesns't match the schema (e.g. tile was deleted)
 - [x] Level reordering
+- [x] Export command and package so it can be run from other repo
 - [ ] Allow to define properties (for tiles and levels)
 - [ ] [WIP] Layers (TODO: need way to add and remove layers)
 - [ ] Refactor: separate vue element for dropdown
 - [ ] Define the auto-mapping model
 - [ ] Add nicer default tileset
-- [ ] [WIP] Export command and package so it can be run from other repo
 - [ ] Better way of defining new tiles (pick from image instead of x/y, auto-add all)
 - [ ] [WIP] Serverless mode (TODO: be able to save)
 - [ ] Paint multiple tiles at the same time